Youngzt998/CompCertDev/oopsla-artifact-doc.md

 ### Proof structures

+The mechanized proof in file *<u>backend/Scheduling.v</u>* consists of the following parts:

+- **Line 46~765**, *Section TRY_SWAP, TOPO_REORDER, LIST_TOPO, SWAPPING_PROPERTY, TRY_SWAP_NUM*:

-- line 46~765:  Properties on abstract topo-logical sort
+  Properties on abstract topo-logical sort

+- **Line 768~826**, *Section SIMULATION_SEQUENCE*:

-- line 768~826: additional properties on general framework
+  Additional properties on general CompCert framework

+- **Line 832~868**, *Section MACHINE_DEPENDENT_RISCV*:

-- line 832~868: machine dependent proofs (Risv-V)
+  Machine dependent proofs (Risc-V)

+- **Line 870~910**: *Section MACHINE_DEPENDENT_X86* (commented):

-- line 870~910: machine dependent proofs (x86_64), commented
+  Machine dependent proofs (x86_64),

+- **Line 912~1523**:

-- line 912~1523: lemmas about the intermediate language Linear that we used to do instruction scheduling
+  Lemmas about the intermediate language *Linear* that we used to do instruction scheduling

+- **Line 1525~2221**, *Section SINGLE_SWAP_CORRECTNESS*:

-- line 1525~2221: lemmas about semantics preservation after only swapping one pair of adjacent independent instructions inside only one function block
+  Lemmas about semantics preservation after only swapping one pair of adjacent independent instructions inside only one function block

+- **Line 2224~2282:**

-- line 2224~2282: lemmas about composing a sequence of swapping operation
+  Lemmas about composing a sequence of swapping operation

+- **Line 2285~2455**, *Section ABSTRACT_SCHEDULER*:

-- line 2285~2455 : abstract definition of a valid scheduler (hypothesis on what relation should be satisfied between original and scheduled instructions), and proof of forward simulation under such hypothesis
+  Abstract definition of a valid scheduler (hypothesis on what relation should be satisfied between original and scheduled instructions), and proof of forward simulation under such hypothesis

+- **Line 2462~2623**, *Section ABSTRACT_LIST_SCHEDULER*:

-- line 2462~2623: concrete definition of a list scheduler, while the scheduling heuristic is abstracted as an parameter
+  Concrete definition of a list scheduler, while the scheduling heuristic is still abstracted as an parameter

+- **Line 2627~3067**,  *Section ABSTRACT_LIST_SCHEDULER*:

-- line 2627~3067: semantics preservation of the list scheduler
+  Correctness proof of the list scheduler

+- **Line 3074~3221**:

-- line 3074~3221: instantiating the scheduling heuristic using outside prioritizer (implemented in OCaml code)
+  Instantiating the scheduling heuristic using outside heuristic (implemented in OCaml code)

+- **Line 3225~3230**:

-- line 3225~3230: semantics preservation of the actual scheduler we used to run experiments
+  Semantics preservation of the actual scheduler we used to run experiments

-### Paper-to-artifact correspondence guide

-TODO
+*Note: the length of proof code is shorter than the proof length we claimed in paper due to some proof refinement after the submission*

 ### Axioms, assumptions, and unfinished parts of the proof

-Our artifact should contains 100% mechanized proof of all the theorems in our paper.
+Our artifact contains 100% mechanized proof of all the theorems in our paper.
 There is no unfinished proofs.
 The proof is based on the original CompCert (version 3.12), and does not involves any new axioms/assumptions.
 It has exact the same trust base as the original CompCert's framework.

 ***Notes:** linking is not currently supported, which is also not in the result of our paper.
 The theorems we implemented only guarantee the whole compiler correctness.*